OPS-E2E-PPE/VBA-Docs/api/PowerPoint.DataLabel.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[Point.DataLabel](PowerPoint.Point.DataLabel.md)** property to return the **DataLabel** object for a single point.
 The following example turns on the data label for the second point in the first series of the first chart in the active document and sets the data label text to "Saturday."